 I recently watched a TED Talk by Adam Grant, an organizational psychologist and professor at the Wharton School of the University of Pennsylvania.
 His presentation, titled The Surprising Habits of Original Thinkers, included making the case for why there could be benefits to procrastination for creatives and what Grant terms “originals.”

-From a productivity perspective, the type of procrastination we usually think of throws a wrench in our ability to operate efficiently, get things done, and make money.
+From a productivity perspective, we usually think of procrastination as throwing a wrench in our ability to operate efficiently, get things done, and make money.
 The behavior often comes from a place of overwhelm when you’re faced with a project or task that either seems too big to tackle, you don’t feel equipped to tackle it, or you just dread doing it.
 (I’ve written about breaking free from procrastination based on overwhelm or dread before.)
-And our typical discussion of procrastination also usually revolves around fear – fear your work won’t be perfect, fear of failure, even fear of success and self-doubt.
+That type of procrastination usually revolves around fear – fear your work won’t be perfect, fear of failure, or even fear of success and self-doubt.

-Grant also points out that, yes, creatives who procrastinate may still have the same doubts or fears as others who procrastinate.
-But they’re not necessarily putting off or avoiding a project.
+Grant also points out that creatives who procrastinate may still have the same doubts or fears as others who procrastinate, but they’re not doing it to put off or avoid a project.
 They tend to understand that allowing ideas to “simmer” can lead to an even greater result.
 It’s like procrastination with a purpose.

-I found the case Grant was making to be very compelling, and it shifted my thinking a little.
-I’ll be honest.
-I’m not what you would call a creative.
-So, Grant’s perspective had never occurred to me the way he presented it.
+I found the case Grant was making very interesting, and it shifted my thinking a little.
+As a person who values processes and efficiency, Grant’s perspective had never occurred to me the way he presented it.

-What really struck me as I was watching the video was that this type of so-called procrastination could actually be seen as more of a process.
-I guess it’s what’s often referred to as the creative process and might be how creatives and “originals” work best.
+What really struck me as I was watching the video was that this type of procrastination could actually be seen as a process for some – a creative process that might be how creatives and “originals” work best.

 For me, it all comes down to this…

 It’s important to know who we are, how we best process things, and learn to work in a way that helps us be the best we can be – in life and in business.